 Should I travel to Cuba?
 Should I take a Cuba vacation?

-I’ve traveled to Cuba twice in 2017 for a total of nearly a month, so my friends see me as some sort of an expert on why one should travel to Cuba “before it changes.”
+I’ve taken trips to Cuba twice in 2017 for a total of nearly a month, so my friends see me as some sort of an expert on why one should travel to Cuba “before it changes.”

 Ok then, this is why you should travel to Cuba now.

-First, Cuba is a living country, not a gaudy painting of an antique car on somebody’s basement wall.
+First, Cuba is a living country, not a gaudy painting of an antique car on somebody's basement wall.
 And, like any other place that foreigners visit, tourism has already changed it.
 So, while there are still plenty of old American cars, Cuba has already changed.
-The Canadians, Chinese, and Europeans, who aren’t hindered by their backward governments, have already seen to that.
+The Canadians, Chinese, and Europeans, who aren’t hindered by the Trump administration's travel restrictions, have already seen to that.